What is Career Coaching?

 Career coaching is a type of personal coaching that helps people find greater fulfillment in their careers by establishing professional goals, creating a plan and overcoming obstacles that may be in the way.

-Career coaches can help people with a wide array of career-related issues.
-Some seek career coaching because they're stuck in a dead-end job that brings no meaning or purpose, while others are challenged by the demands of balancing their work lives with their personal lives.
+Career coaches can help people with a wide array of career-related goals and issues.
+Some seek career coaching because they're stuck in a dead-end job that brings no meaning or purpose to their lives, while others are challenged by the demands of balancing their work lives with their personal lives.
 Some clients know exactly what they want to do with their lives, but need help finding and executing a plan to get there, while others have languished without a clear calling in life.
 Career coaching helps people with all of these concerns and more.

 Career coaches typically have experience and training in a variety of personal career development strategies, including: